Welcome

 • The Hadley v Baxendale test has two limbs: natural losses and special circumstances.

-• Special losses are only recoverable if the breaching party knew of the special circumstances.
+• Special losses are only recoverable if the breaching party knew of the special circumstances at formation.

-• Physical damage losses are generally recoverable if the type of loss is foreseeable, regardless of extent.
+• Physical damage losses are generally recoverable if the type of loss is foreseeable; the full extent need not be anticipated.

 Key Terms and Concepts